luthfiraditya/luthfiraditya/README.md

 ## About 👋

-📫 I am currently persuing my bachelor degree on Information System from Airlangga University.
-My hobbies are everything about football, movie and music.
-I am greatly interested in Data Science and Machine Learning.
+📫 I am an aspiring Data Scientist with a passion for using business, data, and technology to create something that positively impacts society.
+I have a deep specialization in constructing machine learning models, which makes me a T-shaped individual.
+I blog about AI/ML/Data Science and my personal experience.
+Outside of work, I enjoy sports, reading non-fiction, and binge-watching!.
 I am enthusiastically looking forward to contribute to open source projects through Github.

 - 🔭 I’m currently working on portfolio
 - 🌱 I’m currently learning something new in machine learning.